mstgnz/data-structures/examples/README.md

 ## ⚠️ Notes

 - All examples include detailed comments explaining the implementation
+- Generic type support is demonstrated with various data types
+- Thread safety is ensured in all concurrent operations
 - Each example demonstrates error handling and best practices
 - Performance considerations are documented where relevant
 - Examples are designed to be self-contained and educational